 Storing tea eggs and storing the steeping liquid

 You can store tea eggs for 3-4 days.
 Make sure to keep them in an airtight container in the fridge.
 This works out really well for me since there are weeks where I just want a simple weeknight dinner for myself, so I take out an egg or two, pair it with kimchi and rice, and call it a night.
 I also store the steeping liquid in the fridge for a week to steep more eggs.

 Did you make these Chinese Tea Eggs?

 If you made this dish, I would love to see!

 Disclaimer: If you purchase anything through a link on this site, I may receive a small commission from the purchase at no extra cost to you.
 I only recommend products that I would personally use.
 Thank you so much for the support!

 Chinese Tea Eggs

 - Make the hard boiled eggs and set aside.

 - Add all ingredients up to cinnamon sticks into a sauce pan.
-I used a sauce pan that is 7.5 inches in diameter but a smaller one would be even better.
 Heat over medium high heat until the liquid starts simmering (2-3 minutes).

 - Remove the liquid from the heat and let stand for 10 minutes.
 This helps all the flavors mix together a bit.